-This section of the Human Energy website validates Pierre Teilhard de Chardin’s concept of the Noosphere from a modern scientific perspective.
-Here is how Teilhard described the concept in Chapter 10 of his collection of essays, The Future of Man.
+The term “noosphere” was coined by the French paleontologist and Jesuit priest Pierre Teilhard de Chardin (1881-1955).
+Here is how he described it in Chapter 10 of his collection of essays, The Future of Man:

 “…a particular biological entity such as has never before existed on earth—the growth, outside and above the biosphere, of an added planetary layer, an envelope of thinking substance, to which, for the sake of convenience and symmetry, I have given the name of the Noosphere.”

 Human Energy initiated this project, Science of the Noosphere, to conduct research that would place the ideas described in Chapter 10 — titled “The Formation of the Noosphere: A Plausible Biological Interpretation of Human History” — on solid scientific ground.
 You can find an excellent illustrated explanation of the noosphere’s central ideas on another part of this site.